Lut99/eflint-syntax-highlighting/README.md

 _The menu to select the eFLINT language for this file._

 ## Release Notes
 A brief overview of each release is given here.
-For more details, check the [CHANGELOG.md](/eflint/tools/syntax-highlighting-vscode/CHANGELOG.md) file.
+For more details, check the [CHANGELOG.md](https://gitlab.com/eflint/tools/syntax-highlighting-vscode/-/blob/main/CHANGELOG.md) file.

+### 1.1.1
+Bug fixes for comments and links in the README.

 ### 1.1.0
 Added support for a lot more keywords, operators and identifiers.
 Also added an icon for the language.